Accessible elements

 Cognitive impairments: Users with cognitive disabilities may find it challenging to understand information presented only through complex visuals or sounds without accompanying textual explanations.

-By ensuring that information and instructions are presented in ways that do not depend solely on Accessible interactive elements, you enhance usability for a broader audience and comply with accessibility standards.
+By ensuring that information and instructions are presented in ways that do not depend solely on Accessible elements, you enhance usability for a broader audience and comply with accessibility standards.

 Success criteria